ddepeppe/ELK-Stacker/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the _________ ??load balancer machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+??
+??

 Machines within the network can only be accessed by _____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_